 The Philippines Supreme Court recently made a worldwide landmark decision, from a jurisprudential point of view, invoking for the first time ever the precautionary principle as a decisive basis for acting against GM crops.
-This decision has come under fire from scientists in the Philippines and America for being ‘anti-science’, but it has also been strongly defended.
-The defence throws up an issue of interest for philosophers, as the case for the defence prominently invokes recent work on the precautionary principle.

 The British Policy and Politics Blog is the academic blog of UK university the London School of Economics and Political Science.
 The blog aims to make publicly accessible the university’s research and ideas to help serve political debate.